beamable/Groups_Sample_Project/README.md

 - **As a player, if I am the group leader, I can delete chat rooms I’ve created.**
 - **As a player, if I am the leader and I choose to leave, I can assign someone as the new leader.**
 - **As a player, if someone puts a message in a chat room, I get a push notification.**
+- **As a player, I can join other chat rooms, view the message history, and leave messages.**

 ### In Progress